shajon1211045/WPPOOL_growth_data_analysis/README.md

 # Exploratory Data Analysis (EDA)

 ## 📌 Project Overview
-In this project I analyzed a dataset of `20,000` rows and `14` columns of WPPOOL and tried to answer some questions of them.
+In this project, I analyzed a dataset of `20,000` rows and `14` columns of WPPOOL and tried to answer some questions about them.
 This project focuses on **Exploratory Data Analysis (EDA)** to uncover patterns, detect anomalies, test hypotheses, and summarize key insights from the dataset.
 The analysis includes data cleaning, visualization, and statistical summarization to facilitate better decision-making.
 Additionally, a **dashboard application** was developed using **Plotly and Dash** and deployed on **Render**.

 ## 📂 Project Structure
 ```
 📁 Project Folder
+│── 📁 Data/          # Raw and processed data files
+│── 📁 assets/        # Static files for dashboard
+│── 📁 dashboard/     # Auto-generated dashboard files
 │── 📄 EDA.ipynb       # Jupyter Notebook with code and analysis
+│── 📄 License         # Project license
+│── 📄 README.md       # Project documentation (this file)
 │── 📄 app.py          # Dashboard application using Plotly and Dash
-│── 📄 README.md       # Project documentation (this file)
 │── 📄 requirements.txt # Dependencies list
-│── 📄 License         # Project license
-│── 📁 Data/          # Raw and processed data files
-│── 📁 assets/        # Static files for dashboard
-│── 📁 dashboard/     # Auto-generated dashboard files
 ```

 ## 🚀 Features